sieve-community/examples/audio_transcription/LIVE_README.md

 This app takes in a URL to a live stream of audio and transcribes + translates it.
 The URL just needs to point to a stream that is supported by FFMPEG.
 This includes RTMP streams, HLS streams, and [other formats](https://ffmpeg.org/ffmpeg-formats.html).

+The public implementation of this app limits you to a minute of streamed transcripts.
+If you want to run your stream indefinitely, please follow the instructions in our docs [here](https://docs.sievedata.com/guide/examples/live-audio-transcription).

 You can find a list of supported language codes here:
 * `en` - English
 * `zh` - Chinese